 - Member, INSOL International

-- Member, International Women’s Insolvency & Restructuring Confederation (IWIRC)
+- Member and former Director of Western Canada Chapter, International Women’s Insolvency & Restructuring Confederation (IWIRC)

 - Member, Turnaround Management Association (TMA)